lamijahasanagic/Application-of-Reinforcement-Learning-for-Maze-Solving-Problems/README.md

 ## Video Presentation

-The Video Presentation can be found in \Application-of-Reinforcement-Learning-for-Maze-Solving-Problems\VP
+The Video Presentation can be found in \Application-of-Reinforcement-Learning-for-Maze-Solving-Problems\Video Presentation